On Geometric Structure of Point Particles: Feasibility of the Transformation and a Signature of the Infinitesimal Space

-We interpret $\eta$ as virtual displacement along $\hat{\bf X}$.
-Then, $\eta^{2}$ is associated with potential energy of internal harmonic oscillation.
-The spatial transformation of which the type is the same as equation~\eref{eq:2.18b} is applied to it.
+Along the discussion in the previous section, $\eta^{g_{0}}$ with $g_{0}=2$ is translated as internal Hamiltonian density of the harmonic oscillation.
+To the norm, we apply the transformation as with \eqref{eq:2.16b}.
 This results in yielding the energy transformation of